OKS hints at Harimau Muda departure

 “[But] I think it’s enough to handle three SEA Games.”

-The Young Tigers have struggled in the tournament thus far – edging Timor Leste 1-0 in the first Group B game, before subsequently going down to Vietnam and Thailand.
+The Young Tigers have struggled to hit the ground running thus far – edging Timor Leste 1-0 in the first Group B game, before subsequently going down to Vietnam and Thailand.

 Barring any miracles, it seems like they are set for their first group stage exit since the 2007 SEA Games in Thailand.